-Doxxing (or doxing) is the practice of uncovering someone’s sensitive personal information and publishing it online.
-Hackers use doxxing to harass, threaten, or get revenge on someone online.
+Derived from the term “dropping docs,” doxxing involves exposing sensitive, private information online.
+Hackers use doxxing to harass, threaten, or get revenge on others.
 Learn how doxxing works so you can protect yourself and keep your personal data private.
 Then, get specialized data breach software to make sure your online credentials stay safe.

-While the concept is decades old, doxxing is still alive and well — and it can be very dangerous, especially as it becomes more mainstream.
-Once someone’s private information is out there, they can be targeted based on their physical address, job location, phone number, email, or other information.
-Doxxing attacks can range from the somewhat benign, such as fake mail sign-ups or pizza deliveries, to the far more dangerous, like harassing a person’s family or employer, swatting, identity theft, threats or other forms of cyberbullying, or even in-person harassment.
+Doxxing attacks range from the relatively benign, such as fake mail sign-ups or pizza deliveries, to the far more dangerous, like harassing a person’s family or employer, physical harassment, swatting, identity theft, and other forms of cyberbullying.

-Doxxers use various methods to collect information about their victims.
-By following breadcrumbs — small pieces of information about someone — scattered across the internet, a dedicated doxxer can assemble a useful puzzle that leads to uncovering the real person behind an alias, including the person’s name, physical address, email address, phone number, and more.
+Doxxers collect breadcrumbs about people scattered across the internet, and then assemble those small pieces of information to reveal the real person behind an alias.
+Breadcrumb data can include the target’s name, physical address, email address, phone number, and more.
 Doxxers may also buy and sell personal info on the dark web.

-Small pieces of information can be put together to uncover a real person behind an alias.
+Small pieces of information can be put together to uncover the real person behind an alias.

 Your full name